openapi-processor/openapi-processor-spring/docs/index.md

 ## Feedback

-In case some feature is missing or the generated code is not 100% what you would expect create an [issue][oap-spring-issues] preferably with a test case.
+In case some feature is missing or the generated code is not 100% what you would expect create an [issue][oaps-issues] preferably with a test case.
 Providing a test case will help significantly :-)

-A test case is a single folder with an openapi.yaml file and the expected Java files the generatr should create.
+A test case is a single folder with an openapi.yaml file and the expected Java files the processor should create.
 The structure looks like this:

     my-new-test-case/